-Several other important articles enrich the authors’ insights, namely “Perkembangan Tafsir di Indonesia Pra-Kemerdekaan (1900-1945)” (“The Development of Tafsir in Pre-Independence Indonesia (1900-1945)”) by Rifa Roifa et al which said that Tafsir Qur’an Karim, Tafsir Al- Furqan, Tafsir Malja Al-Talibin, and Tamsiyah Al-Muslimin are pre-independence interpretations so that in their interpretation there are verses that touch aspects of fighting spirit.
-The writing of exegetical works during this period is inherently connected to the prevailing social and political conditions.(Roifa et al., 2017: 21-36)
+Several other important articles enrich the authors’ insights, namely “Perkembangan Tafsir di Indonesia Pra-Kemerdekaan (1900-1945)” (“The Development of Tafsir in Pre-Independence Indonesia (1900-1945)”) by Rifa Roifa et al., which asserts that Tafsir Qur’an Karim, Tafsir Al- Furqan, Tafsir Malja Al-Talibin, and Tamsiyah Al-Muslimin are pre-independence interpretations so that in their interpretation there are verses that touch aspects of a fighting spirit.
+The writing of exegetical works during this period is inherently connected to the prevailing social and political conditions (Roifa et al., 2017: 21-36).

-Moreover, research entitled “Studi Penelitian Tafsir Di Indonesia: Pemetaan Karya Tafsir Indonesia Periode 2011-2018” (“Research Study on Tafsir in Indonesia: Mapping Indonesian Tafsir Works for the 2011-2018 Period”) by Fatimah Fatmawati who said that when viewed from an internal aspect, interpretation in Indonesia for the 2011-2018 period is dominated by modern thematic methods.
-When viewed externally, tafsīr works in Indonesia at this time are more dominated by individual interpretations to sustainable develop from various scientific backgrounds.(Fatmawati, 2020: 81)
+Moreover, research entitled “Studi Penelitian Tafsir Di Indonesia: Pemetaan Karya Tafsir Indonesia Periode 2011-2018” (“Research Study on Tafsir in Indonesia: Mapping Indonesian Tafsir Works for the 2011-2018 Period”) by Fatimah Fatmawati, states that when viewed from an internal aspect, interpretation in Indonesia for the 2011-2018 period is dominated by modern thematic methods.
+When viewed externall however, tafsīr works in Indonesia at this time are more dominated by individual interpretations to sustainable development relating to human activities, from various scientific backgrounds (Fatmawati, 2020: 81).

-In addition, Badruzaman’s "Naḥwa Andasat al-Tafsīr: Muḥāwala fī Tafʿīl Maqāshid Al-Qur’ān wa Taʿaqqulumuhā",(Badruzaman, 2019: 2) which contextualizes the Qur’an with modern Indonesia by interpreting three concepts: ghanīma, jihād, and polygamy.
+In addition, Badruzaman’s "Naḥwa Andasat al-Tafsīr: Muḥāwala fī Tafʿīl Maqāshid Al-Qur’ān wa Taʿaqqulumuhā" (Badruzaman, 2019: 2), contextualizes the Qur’an with modern Indonesia by interpreting three concepts: ghanīma, jihād, and polygamy.
 Additionally, "The Relevance of Muhammad Abduh's Thought in Indonesian Tafsir; Analysis of Tafsir Al- Azhar" (Badawi & Zulkarnaini, 2021: 113-148) examines how Muhammad Abduh's ideas and his Tafsīr Al-Manār influenced Hamka's Tafsir Al-Azhar.

-Finally, Regarding the term "contemporary," there is no firm agreement as to whether it covers the 19th century or refers only to the 20th to 21st centuries.
-Meanwhile, according to Ahmad Syirbasi, the contemporary period is from the 13th century AH or the end of the 19th century AD up to the present.(Syirbasi, 1999) The authors referred to the last opinion in determining the contemporary period of Qur’anic interpretation.
-By referring to it, contemporary tafsīr means an interpretation of Qur’anic texts which appropriate for current conditions.
-Specifically, it adapts religious precepts to modern life by interpreting them per scientific development and societal conditions in the 20th century.
+Finally, Regarding the term "contemporary," there is no firm agreement as to whether it covers the 19th century or refers to only the 20th to 21st centuries.
+Meanwhile, according to Ahmad Syirbasi, the contemporary period is from the 13th century AH or the end of the 19th century AD up to the present (Syirbasi, 1999).
+The authors referred to the last opinion in determining the contemporary period of Qur’anic interpretation.
+By referring to it, contemporary tafsīr means an interpretation of Qur’anic texts which are appropriate for current conditions.
+Specifically, it adapts religious precepts to modern life by interpreting them as per scientific development and societal conditions in the 20th century.

-Considering that there are too many contemporary works of interpretation to sustainable develop in Indonesia, the authors intend to examine the repercussions of Sufi thoughts in four works of modern Indonesian interpreters who lived in the twentieth century, namely T. M. Hasbi Ash-Shiddieqy's (1904-1975) Tafsir an-Nur, (Ash-Shiddieqy, 2016) Mahmud Yunus' (1899-1983) Tafsir Qur’an Karim, (Yunus, 2015) Hamka's (1908-1981) Tafsir Al-Azhar,(Hamka, 1990) and Muhammad Quraish Shihab's (1944-present) Tafsir al-Mishbah.(Shihab, 2017) These four works are the primary sources of this study.
+Considering that there are too many contemporary works of interpretation to sustainable development in Indonesia, the authors intend to examine the repercussions of Sufi thoughts in four works of modern Indonesian interpreters who lived in the twentieth century, namely T. M. Hasbi Ash-Shiddieqy's (1904-1975) Tafsir an-Nur, (Ash-Shiddieqy, 2016) Mahmud Yunus' (1899-1983) Tafsir Qur’an Karim, (Yunus, 2015), Hamka's (1908-1981), Tafsir Al-Azhar (Hamka, 1990), and Muhammad Quraish Shihab's (1944-present), Tafsir al-Mishbah (Shihab, 2017).
+These four works are the primary sources of this study.
 The selection of the four tafsīr works is based on the fact that they are the full tafsīr works (30 juz) most widely used by the Indonesian people.

 Methodology

-This library study examined the repercussions of Sufi thoughts to sustainable develop in contemporary Qur'anic interpretations in Indonesia, mainly through historical and thematic analysis.
-The research mainly depends on finding and collecting pertinent bibliographies and critically analyzing the data from primary as well as secondary sources,(MacKall, 2004) using the library as the source of materials (including books, journal articles, theses, and dissertations).(Creswell, 2014)
+A "literature review" was used in the research study and the researchersanalysed existing published research on the topic, and critically evaluated and summarized the current state of knowledge in the field, The literature study examined the repercussions of Sufi thoughts on sustainable development in contemporary Qur'anic interpretations in Indonesia, mainly through historical and thematic analysis.
+The research mainly depended on finding and collecting pertinent bibliographies and critically analyzing the data from primary as well as secondary sources (MacKall, 2004), using the library as the source of materials (including books, journal articles, theses, and dissertations) and also online sources (Creswell, 2014).